budupaul/LabDispoMobile/README.md

 # LabDispoMobile
 Project for the mobile applications lab

+Assignment:
+Application having the following:

+* an input form
+* a list of items
+* display a chart
+* authentication
+* offline support - persist data on the local storage
+* online support - synchronize date to/from a remote location
+* intent - eg. show map coordinates on google maps, or send an email using gmail
+* animations

 Project theme:
 Drawing app which lets you draw and save your works.